pineunity/apmec/doc/source/contributor/monitor-api.rst

 Introduction
 -------------

-Tacker monitoring framework provides the NFV operators and VNF vendors to write a pluggable driver that monitors the various status conditions of the VNF entities it deploys and manages.
+Apmec monitoring framework provides the NFV operators and VNF vendors to write a pluggable driver that monitors the various status conditions of the VNF entities it deploys and manages.